 Here it is the time of a couple of Islamic Cairo’s most important historical sites, so get excited!

 After you’ve finished visiting the Citadel, proceed downhill to the Sultan Hassan Mosque-Madrassa and the Al-Rifa’i Mosque.

-The huge Mosque-Madrassa of Sultan Hassan, constructed in the 14th century; It was considered a great architectural feat at the time, and it stands out as the greatest of Cairo’s historic mosques to this day.
+The huge Mosque-Madrassa of Sultan Hassan, was constructed in the 14th century.
+It was considered a great architectural feat at the time, and it stands out as the greatest of Cairo’s historic mosques to this day.

-The Al-Rifa’i Mosque, which is directly across the street; It was erected considerably later, in the late 19th and early 20th centuries; Al-Rifa’i was built to complement Sultan Hassan’s Mosque-Madrassa.
+The Al-Rifa’i Mosque, is directly across the street.
+It was erected considerably later, in the late 19th and early 20th centuries; Al-Rifa’i was built to complement Sultan Hassan’s Mosque-Madrassa.
 It presently serves as the royal tomb of Muhammad Ali’s family.

 Both mosques’ interiors and exteriors are breathtakingly beautiful.
 Take a step inside, but remember to wear your scarf and take off your shoes.
 There is no admission fee, however there is a shoe deposit station to keep your shoes for some tipping.
 It is sufficient to use the smallest denomination money you have (no more than 10 LE).

 From here, make your journey north through Islamic Cairo’s alleys and lanes to the Aqsunqur Mosque.
 The inside of this 14th-century ecclesiastical building is magnificent, with exquisite blue tilework.